 Many people assume that creating a YouTube intro video requires skill, time, and patience.
-While in the past this may have been true, now there are plenty of tools out there that let you create a YouTube intro in a matter of minutes, even for complete beginners.
+While in the past this may have been true, now there are plenty of tools out there that let you create a YouTube intro in a matter of minutes – even for complete beginners!

 Important: When available, we use affiliate links and may earn a commission!

-Now the question still remains, how do you make a video intro for YouTube?
+So, how do you make a video intro for YouTube?

-This Guide to Making Animated Video Intros will Cover:
+Quick Guide to Making a Video Intro

 - Recommended Tools for Creating a Professional Video Intro